altaga/BasePoint/README.md

         '0x', // payload
     );

-Ya que este protocolo de stargate es un protocolo DeFi y los bridges se realizan mediante transacciones a travez de pair pools, antes de realizar una transaccion crosschain tenemos que asegurarnos que el pair exista en la misma.
-Por eso es prefereible realizar pagos mediante stablecoins como USDC, ya que los pares de USDC y USDT existen en todas las redes.
-La app te indicara en el caso de no existir el pair.
+Since this stargate protocol is a DeFi protocol and the bridges are made through transactions through pair pools, before making a crosschain transaction we have to make sure that the pair exists in it.
+That is why it is preferable to make payments using stablecoins such as USDC, since USDC pairs exist in all networks.
+The app will tell you if the pair does not exist.

 <img src="https://i.ibb.co/TPX73RT/Screenshot-20230812-165810.png" width="33%"> <img src="https://i.ibb.co/Qkhmdkr/Screenshot-20230812-165816.png" width="33%">